blacktack2/ClustersSimulation/README.md

 copied into a local directory
     + Also implement error checking to make sure the program correctly exits in their absence
-- Create mesh class for handling and drawing vertices (instead of embedding this functionality in the Shader class)
 - Improve handling of uniforms to avoid constantly looking up the same name, and prevent assigning values to programs which don't need them.
 - Better organise log outputs